yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 Duration: 40 minutes

-Fabrikam Medical Conferences developer workflow has been improved, we are ready to consider migrating from running on-premises to a cloud implementation in order to reduce maintenance costs and facilitate scaling when necessary.
+Fabrikam Medical Conferences developer workflow has been improved, we are ready to consider migrating from running on-premises to a cloud implementation to reduce maintenance costs and facilitate scaling when necessary.
 We will take steps to run the containerized application in the cloud as well as automate its deployment.

 ### Task 1: Set up Cloud Infrastructure

-1. Open the `deploy-infrastructure.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add a custom lowercase three letter abbreviation for the `$studentprefix` variable on the first line.
+1. Open the `deploy-infrastructure.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add a custom lowercase three-letter abbreviation for the `$studentprefix` variable on the first line.

     ```pswh
     $studentprefix = "hbs"                                  # <-- Modify this value